DRAFT

 }

-Use the repository pattern to seperate your business and data access layers.
-Makes it easy to test your business and data layer code seperatly.
+Use the repository pattern to separate your business and data access layers.
+Makes it easy to test your business and data layer code separately.

 There are different ways to do this.
 Here are a couple ways.